govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 In a [Bitstring Status List](https://www.w3.org/TR/vc-bitstring-status-list/) The status information of a verifiable credential issue by the issuer is represented as items in a list.
 Each issuer manages a list of all verifiable credentials that it has issued.
 Each verifiable credential is associated with an item in its list.
 When a single bit specifies a status, such as "revoked" or "suspended", then that status is expected to be true when the bit is set (1) and false when unset (0).

 An individual bit represents a status when the bit is set (1) the status is true for the associated credential.
-When the bit is unset (0) the status is not false for the credential.
+When the bit is unset (0) the status is not true for the credential.
 A simple example below shows a StatusListCredential with bit at index `94567` representing the `revocation` status for credential at URL "https://example.com/credentials/status/3".
 Similarly bit at index 23452 represents the "suspension" status of the credential at URL "https://example.com/credentials/status/4".

 ```json
  Example StatusListCredential using simple entries